samwilliscreative/zebra-scss/README.md

 For a more detailed usage guide, see the [wiki][wiki].

 ## What is Zebra?
-By default, Zebra provides a number of CSS classes based on the [BEM][bem] methodology.
+Zebra is a CSS grid system based on the [BEM][bem] methodology, that can be customized through the modification of built in SASS variables.

 Zebra then provides you with a varying number of CSS classes (depending on what [settings][settings] you choose).